 - Both share the total revenue result

 Shared goals will drive the behaviours you’d expect from a high-performance SaMa team.
-In the 2018 B2B Marketing Research Report, we found that only 43% of B2B marketers are getting satisfactory lead follow-up by Sales.
-A fully aligned SaMa team will need to have an established lead management process with a ‘closed loop’ reporting and feedback mechanism so that both can work together in perfect harmony.
+In the Green Hat/AMI B2B Marketing Research Report, we found that only 43% of B2B marketers are getting satisfactory lead follow-up by Sales.
+A fully aligned SaMa team will need to have an established lead management process with a ‘closed-loop’ reporting and feedback mechanism so that both can work together in perfect harmony.

-Why Sales and Marketing Alignment’ is important for B2B organisations? (aka ‘Show me the Money!’)
+Why Sales & Marketing Alignment is important for B2B organisations? (aka ‘Show me the Money!’)

 Well aligned teams are more strategic and organised around the generation and management of better quality lead and revenue outcomes.
 Research (and common sense) tells us that the more effective this alignment, the less wastage of time, energy and potential revenue – and the higher the ROI from both Sales and Marketing effort.
 In short, SaMa alignment improves B2B revenues.